CandF1010/Performance-of-Practical-GOT/README.md

 ## Project Structure and Key Components

 *   **Scalar Multiplication Test Code (BLS12-377)**
     The code for testing the scalar multiplication on the BLS12-377 elliptic curve is located in the [`ecc_exp_test`](https://github.com/CandF1010/Performance-of-Practical-GOT/tree/main/ecc_exp_test) directory.
-This section focuses on evaluating the efficiency and correctness of scalar multiplication operations for the BLS12-377 curve.
+This section focuses on evaluating the efficiency of scalar multiplication operations for the BLS12-377 curve.

 *   **legogro16 Benchmark Code**
     Benchmarking code for the legogro16 system can be found at [`legogro16/tests/test_large_circuit2.rs`](https://github.com/CandF1010/Performance-of-Practical-GOT/blob/main/legogro16/tests/test_large_circuit2.rs).
 This benchmark specifically focuses on the performance of large arithmetic circuits.